Mitski: Social media and her fanbase

 Mitski has stated in interviews that she has an uneasy relationship with her fans because she finds their relationship to her and her music overwhelming.
 She found the "worshipful commentary" about herself online damaging to her self-image.
 Her fanbase has been described as "extremely online", "cultish", and as rivaling "Taylor Swift and BTS in intensity, if not size".

 In a 2022 interview, she described the audience at one of her shows as "unrelenting".
 Recalling an instance where she had to proceed through an audience unescorted to her dressing room, she said: "Everyone needed a piece of me […] I was so overwhelmed by hands grabbing at me that I was crying."
 In February 2022, Mitski tweeted out a statement asking fans to stop using their phones to record her shows, as "…it makes me feel as though we are not here together… When I'm on stage and look to you but you are gazing into a screen, it makes me feel as though those of us on stage are being taken from and consumed as content, instead of getting to share a moment with you."

 Personal life

-Mitski describes her cross-cultural identity as "half Japanese, half American but not fully either", a feeling that is often reflected in her music, which occasionally discusses issues of belonging.
-Mitski has expressed discomfort with calling herself "Japanese American" or "Japanese", and although she has described herself as "Asian American", she would rather "just say she's American".

-Since 2020, Mitski has resided in Nashville, Tennessee.
+Mitski has declined to discuss her relationships, family or personal connections in interviews, stating that those close to her had not consented to public attention.
+Having previously lived in Brooklyn and Philadelphia, Pennsylvania, she moved to Nashville, Tennessee around 2019, in part to not live in "competitive, expensive cities" like New York City and Los Angeles, California.
+In an interview with The New Yorker in 2019, she was described as "shuffling between Airbnbs, sublets, and hotels" due to the cost of rent in New York City, though stored her things, and occasionally lived at, her parents' home in suburban Pennsylvania.